Lynda Parry, Clin Psych

 ISST Certified Supervisor-Trainer in Individual Schema Therapy

 Lynda Parry is a Clinical Psychologist who has been in private practice for 33 years.
 Originally an early childhood educator she has a passion for developmental psychology which led to 4 years post graduate study and accreditation in contemporary psychotherapy.
 She presented her final paper on Dream Analysis at the International Psychotherapy Conference in 2010.
 She is trained in psychodrama and worked at The Psychodrama Centre, Sydney for 10 years.
 The experience of running psychodrama groups and training in CBT has stood her in good stead for embracing Schema Therapy.
-She is the director of the Schema Therapy Centre of NSW, a member of the ISST Ethics Committee and ISST co-regional training co-ordinator along with Rita Younan for Australia.
+She is the Director of the Schema Therapy Centre of NSW, Chair of the ISST Quality Assurance Committee, member of the ISST Ethics Committee, member of the ISST Training and Certification Advisory Board and ISST co-regional training co-ordinator for Australia along with Ruth Holt.
 Her article Schema Therapy and Dreams: Accessing The Vulnerable Child was published in the ISST Bulletin, December, 2018.
-As well providing training in the ST model she runs workshops on ST with Dreams and Nightmares.
-This workshop was booked out at the 2019 APS Clinical College Conference.
+As well providing training in the ST model she runs workshops on ST with Dreams and Nightmares. and Experiencing Schema Therapy From The Inside Out.

 Joan Farrell, Ph.D. and Ida Shaw, M.A.